-The background task that is currently in progress for each declustered array is reported in the long-form output of the mmvdisk recoverygroup list --da command.
-Table 4 on page 31 describes the long-running background tasks.
+The background task that is currently in progress for each declustered array is reported in the long-form output of the command.
+Table 4 on page 33 describes the long-running background tasks.

 Table 4.
-Background tasks Task Description repair-Repairing the internal recovery group data and vdisk configuration data from the failed RGD/VCD disk onto the other disks in the declustered array. rebuild-Rebuilding virtual tracks that cannot tolerate any more disk failures. critical rebuild-1r Rebuilding virtual tracks that can tolerate only one more disk failure. rebuild-2r Rebuilding virtual tracks that can tolerate two more disk failures. rebuild-Rebuilding virtual tracks where failures exceeded the fault tolerance. offline rebalance Rebalancing the spare space in the declustered array for either a missing pdisk that was discovered again, or a new pdisk that was added to an existing array.
-Scrubbing vdisks to detect any silent disk corruption or latent sector errors by reading scrub the entire virtual track, performing checksum verification, and performing consistency checks of the data and its redundancy information.
+Backgr ound tasks Task Description repair- RGD/VCD Repairing the internal recovery group data and vdisk configuration data from the failed disk onto the other disks in the declustered array. rebuild- critical Rebuilding virtual tracks that cannot tolerate any more disk failures. rebuild-1r Rebuilding virtual tracks that can tolerate only one more disk failure. rebuild-2r Rebuilding virtual tracks that can tolerate two more disk failures. rebuild- offline Rebuilding virtual tracks where failures exceeded the fault tolerance. rebalance Rebalancing the spare space in the declustered array for either a missing pdisk that was discovered again, or a new pdisk that was added to an existing array. scrub Scrubbing vdisks to detect any silent disk corruption or latent sector errors by reading the entire virtual track, performing checksum verification, and performing consistency checks of the data and its redundancy information.
 Any correctable errors found are fixed.